Andy Ibáñez Player Props: Tigers vs. Blue Jays

 Andy Ibáñez At The Plate

-- Ibanez is hitting .230 with 13 doubles, a triple, six home runs and eight walks.
+- Ibanez is batting .230 with 13 doubles, a triple, six home runs and eight walks.

-- In 52.6% of his 57 games this season, Ibanez has picked up at least one hit.
-He's also had nine multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.